By Jack Emberly/Special to The News

 Where can that happen safely?
 Who might mostly need a face-to-face visit with their physician?

-Enter the Division of Family Practice Care Network (PCN), a non-profit organization of B.C. doctors working with government to improve primary care and physician satisfaction.
+Enter the Ridge Meadows Division of Family Practice, a non-profit organization of doctors working with government to improve primary care and physician satisfaction.

 It’s the group behind a pop-up physician clinic in Maple Ridge for local non-COVID-19-related medical issues.

-“It’s a safe place,” said Ridge Meadows Division of Family Practice executive director Treena Innes, “a COVID-19-free, family practice, stripped down and re-designed to prevent viral transmission.
+“It’s a safe place,” said division executive director Treena Innes, “a COVID-19-free, family practice, stripped down and re-designed to prevent viral transmission.
 A professional team cleans between each patient who arrives there for medical attention from their doctor, and sometimes, the specialist.”

 Jackie Amsden is the local group’s communication person.